Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 The flute work by Mathieu Rossi is refreshing.
 It's such an earthy and uplifting instrument- and is another link to a musical past of simpler ages (It reminds me more of Peter Gabriel with Genesis than Jethro Tull- but I don't know Tull too well yet.
 Others can chime in on the comparison).

 I could go on, but let's leave it there.
-My score is 5 paws out of 5- partly because they just appeared out of nowhere with a super fresh unique sound.
+My score is 5 bones out of 5- partly because they just appeared out of nowhere with a super fresh unique sound.
 It's a spectacular album- full of nuance and well-thought-through passages and interludes, with both a serious and a fun-side without the slightest air of pretension or even ambition to be anything but a young band with a vision .
 Thank-you, Oddleaf.

 Friday, June 7, 2024